pvico/RX-Dual-Power/README.md

 Approaching the magnet 2 times close to the AH180 hall effect sensor on the PCB will power off the model.
 When the model is powered off, approaching the magnet once will power the model back on.
 The AH180 (U5) is clearly indicated on the PCB with a label 'MAGNET' and an arrow.

-The magnet shown above will be detected when it is about 2.5cm (1") either *above* or *below* the AH180.
-Position the RX Dual Battery Switch PCB appropriately in the model.
+The magnet shown above will be detected when it is about 2.5cm (1") either *directly above* or *directly below* the AH180 (not on the side).
+Position the RX Dual Battery Switch PCB appropriately in the model to be able to power off/on without opening any canopy or cover.

 Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off.
 Press any button to power on.